 These driving violations could put many others on the road at risk for serious injury, potentially causing them lasting pain and suffering.

 When another party’s irresponsible decisions and actions cause you to suffer undue harm, they should be held financially accountable.
-Thus, if you or a loved one has suffered as a result of an 18-wheeler accident because the truck driver violated his or her hours of service regulations, contact the qualified Fort Lauderdale truck accident lawyers of the Winston Law Firm, P.A., today at 954-475-9666.
+Thus, if you or a loved one has suffered as a result of an 18-wheeler accident because the truck driver violated his or her hours of service regulations, contact the qualified Florida truck accident lawyers of the Winston Law Firm, P.A., today at 954-475-9666.